USS Indianapolis (CA-35): In popular culture

-In a scene in the 1975 movie Jaws, one of the main characters, Quint, who is a survivor of the Indianapolis, recounts the sinking and shark attacks.
-This scene brought Indianapolis, and its sinking, into a much wider public spotlight 30 years after the original events occurred.
+In a scene in the 1975 movie Jaws, one of the main characters, Quint, who is a survivor of Indianapolis, recounts the sinking and shark attacks.
+This scene brought Indianapolis, and her sinking, into a much wider public spotlight 30 years after the events occurred.
+The 2019 play The Shark Is Broken, which opened on Broadway in 2023, both explores Robert Shaw (Quint's actor) rewriting the dialogue to the scene, as well as doing a full rendition of the famous scene at the end.

-The 1991 made-for-TV film, Mission of the Shark: The Saga of the U.S.S.
-Indianapolis, stars Stacy Keach as Captain McVay.
+The sinking is the subject of the 1991 made-for-TV film Mission of the Shark: The Saga of the U.S.S.
+Indianapolis, starring Stacy Keach.

+The 2014 novel Shark, by English writer Will Self, is based on the sinking of Indianapolis.

-The 2016 film USS Indianapolis: Men of Courage, directed by Mario Van Peebles and starring Nicolas Cage, is based on the sinking of Indianapolis.
+The 2016 film USS Indianapolis: Men of Courage, directed by Mario Van Peebles and starring Nicolas Cage, is based on the sinking.